Skip to content

 /**

 * Add custom global parameters.
-Applies to RUM, Log data
+Affects RUM and Log data.

 * @param context custom global parameters.